PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Below: Some souvenirs from CRD-21, long ago and far away.
 The “Winged” Small Combatant Craft Officer in Charge insignia was a local (unauthorized – Ahem….) adaptation to recognize “water borne flight” aboard these boats.
 Indeed.

-Note that the “NAVINSWARLANT” insignia on the plaque symbolizes their common Command of the Atlantic Fleet – based US Navy Seals, Explosive Ordnance Disposal, Coastal River Divisions and the Inshore Undersea Warfare Group commands.
-The CRD’s would eventually be renamed Special Boat Units which exist today supporting SEAL special warfare operations worldwide.
+Note that the “NAVINSWARLANT” insignia on the plaque symbolizes their common Command of the Atlantic Fleet’s US Navy SEALS (top), Explosive Ordnance Disposal (left), Coastal River Divisions (right) and the Inshore Undersea Warfare Group (bottom) commands.
+The CRD’s would eventually be renamed Special Boat Units and then Special Boat Teams which exist today supporting SEAL special warfare operations worldwide.

 PTF-18 dead astern.
 FORM-1, PTF-17 is Guide.
 Photo: Tim Sammons